pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 ### select_option()

 This is a convenience function for the `input_select.select_option` function.
-It is able to set the value of an input_select in Home Assistant.
+It is able to set the value of an input_select in Open Peer Power.

 #### Synopsis